April 12, 2019 | By Mason Roberts

 3. Track the Time It Takes to Do Everything on Your List

-First, planning out your day hour by hour is great way to stay on a schedule that works for you.
+First, planning out your day hour by hour is a great way to stay on a schedule that works for you.
 Writing it down and checking it off daily is a great way to hold yourself accountable for the things that you are responsible for completing.
-There can be a host of problem with this, however, if you do not know the length of time each task actually takes, or at least a roundabout number.
+There can be a host of problems with this, however, if you do not know the length of time each task actually takes, or at least a roundabout number.
 You don't want to be taking a shot in the dark with timing when planning your day; planning it accurately and effectively is the only real thing that truly makes it all work in your favor, so you must keep track of it.
 Let's take, for example, your inventory.
 If you take inventory every Tuesday night, start keeping track of how long it actually takes you, and pencil it into your schedule accordingly.
 If you're the boss, it's easy to get caught up in the things you must accomplish during the day because you don't have anyone to guide you and help you.
-That means you have to be your own boss, and hold yourself responsible daily!
+That means you have to be your own boss and hold yourself responsible daily!

 4. Don't Underestimate What a Good Break Can Do

 Many businesses have a misconception when it comes to breaks.
 The truth is that everyone needs a break, though, especially when you're working all hours for months on end.
-That's why it's important to give your mind and body time to recooperate.
-If you work harder and harder, you're also getting more and more tired everyday, and if you don't take the time to take care of yourself, this could lead to serious burnout.
-It happens to even the most motivated and hard working people all over the world.
+That's why it's important to give your mind and body time to recuperate.
+If you work harder and harder, you're also getting more and more tired every day, and if you don't take the time to take care of yourself, this could lead to serious burnout.
+It happens to even the most motivated and hard-working people all over the world.
 So, to avoid entrepreneurial burnout, you need to give your body time to catch up with your mind.
 Ultimately, your small business doesn't stand a chance if its owner isn't in the best health, both mentally and physically.
 Now, no one is saying to go on a 3-hour break for every 8-hour shift you work.
 But, at the absolute least, give yourself 10-15 minutes to boost your energy between accomplishing your daily tasks.
-Maybe you could go grab a bite to eat, or a cup of water a few times throughout the day.
+Maybe you could go grab a bite to eat or a cup of water a few times throughout the day.
 You owe yourself the time you need to calm your mind and get your head back in the game.

 5. Focus on One Thing at a Time